vivekvision/PandasDataWrangling/PandasSyntax.md

 print(type(df))

-Selecting rows & columns in dataframe
+# Selecting Rows & Columns in dataframe

 .iloc   -   selects rows & columns by numbers only  (0-based numbers) .loc    -   selects rows & columns by label

-# select all rows and only last column
+#select all rows and only last column
 df.iloc[ : , -1]

-# select all rows and all columns excluding last column
+#select all rows and all columns excluding last column
 df.iloc[ : , : -1]

-# select all rows and 2nd column
+#select all rows and 2nd column

 df.iloc[ : , 1]